cbattlegear/ArcSqlMigrationAssessmentAggregation/README.md

 ## Disclaimer

-This assessment is a best effort analysis of your environment and is always beneficial if not suggested to further review these results and environment to ensure accuracy and applicability..
+This assessment is a best effort analysis of your environment and is always beneficial if not suggested to further review these results and environment to ensure accuracy and applicability.

 If any eligibility issues for any of the Azure SQL managed offerings or desire for a deeper assessments, a common tool for individual or small quantity of databases to use is [Data Migration Assistant](https://learn.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-ver16) or for larger scale assessments [Azure Migrate](https://learn.microsoft.com/en-us/azure/migrate/migrate-services-overview)